-If you have been involved in an accident that was the result of another driver who was driving while distracted, contact the distracted driving accident lawyers at Gordon and Doner now.
+If you have been involved in an accident that was the result of another driver who was driving while distracted, contact the personal injury lawyer s at Gordon & Partners now.
 We will review your case at no cost to you and inform you of your legal options.
 We are proud of our successful track record when it comes to helping our clients achieve justice.

 Call 1 (855) 722-2552 to schedule a free consultation.

 Distracted driving occurs when the driver of a vehicle gives their attention to acts other than driving a vehicle.
 These distractions typically diminish the driver’s performance, and can often lead to an auto accident.
 Common driving distractions include:

 - Twenty-seven percent of fatal distracted driving accidents are caused by drivers in their 20s.

 - Ten percent of fatal accidents caused by drivers under the age of 20 can be attributed to distracted driving.

 - Using cell phones and other electronic devices to perform tasks such as texting or dialing increase the risk of an accident by three times.

 - Despite popular belief, using an earpiece or headset to talk on the phone while driving is not significantly safer than using a handheld device.